A close look at three features of Steve Ditko's innovative comic-book art.

 I. Abstraction [1980, 1957]

-Although Steve Ditko’s art has always been representational, it often features some of the most abstract cartooning to appear in mainstream comics.
-His interest in abstraction surfaces throughout his celebrated 1960s Spider-Man and Doctor Strange stories, but also in obscure pieces such as “The Dimensions of Greed,” from the anthology Time Warp #3, released in the early 1980 by DC Comics.
-In this story, Ditko employs a dizzying array of liquid, angular, geometrical, and bizarre shapes, all drawn with a sense of humor, even mischievousness.
-While his comics frequently grapple with heavy themes (crime, justice, heroism, etc.), stories like “The Dimensions of Greed” recall the lighter, comical traditions of cartooning.
+Although Steve Ditko’s comic-book art has always been firmly rooted in conventional modes of representation, it often features some of the most abstract cartooning to ever appear in mainstream comics.
+His interest in abstraction surfaces throughout his celebrated 1960s Spider-Man and Doctor Strange stories, but also in obscure pieces such as “The Dimensions of Greed,” from the anthology Time Warp #3 (1980, DC Comics).
+In this story, as in so many others, Ditko employs a dizzying array of liquid, angular, geometrical, and bizarre shapes, all drawn with a sense of humor, even mischievousness.
+While his comics frequently grapple with heavy themes (crime, justice, heroism, etc.), stories like “The Dimensions of Greed” simultaneously recall comics' lighter, comical traditions.
 There's real joy in his abstraction; he has loosened the constraints of representation while still adhering to the dictates of narrative storytelling.
-Unlike so many of his artistic peers who worked for mainstream companies, he's able to take conventional genre scripts and transform them into something strange.
+Unlike so many of his artistic peers who worked for mainstream companies, Ditko is able to take conventional genre scripts and, by employing abstract techniques, transform them into something strange.

-If we removed the human figures from these two pages of “The Dimensions of Greed” (which appear side-by-side in the comic), the context for understanding objects and narrative spaces would disappear.
+If we removed the human figures from these two pages in “The Dimensions of Greed” (which appear side-by-side in the comic), the context for understanding objects and narrative spaces would disappear.
 It would become an abstract comic:

 Even though a cartoon paint splat has a visual connection to an actual one, Ditko severs that connection here, for the nature of the object (inanimate, sentient, moving, stationary) is unknown.
 The things of this world are really gestures, plays of form and color — it’s as if the human characters are floating inside an abstract painting.
 Within standard cartoon idioms, a splat is the result of an action.
 In Ditko’s ‘dimension,’ we face uncertainty: in the grammar of this scene, is it a subject, a verb, both, neither?